-The helicopter is scheduled to arrive at the staging area at 8:00 AM pacific time.
-Please arrive in time to be ready at the staging area by 7:30 AM pacific time to sign waivers and get weighed and organized.
+Please arrive in time to be ready at the staging area by 8:00 AM pacific time to sign waivers and get weighed and organized.
 Everyone should be dressed to ski (ski/snowboard boots on, with a daypack packed for a day of skiing).
+The helicopter is scheduled to arrive at the staging area at 8:30 AM pacific time.

 Driving Directions to our new staging area: The Jumping Creek Forest Service Road is located approximately 45 km east of Revelstoke on Highway 1.
 It is approximately 100 m east of a large pullout area that is on the north side of the highway (Corbin brake check).
 Turn onto the Jumping Creek Forest Service road, which is on the south side of Highway 1.
 This is a right turn if you are coming from Revelstoke.
 If you are coming from the east (Golden), this is a left turn.
 If traffic is heavy, it is advised to turn into the pullout area, then turn around here and go back to the east and turn right onto the Jumping Creek Forest Service Road.
 Drive down the Jumping Creek Forest service road for approximately 1.5 km and continue around a switchback that passes under the railroad tracks.
 Shortly after this, (approximately 300 m) there is a fork in the road – stay right.
 You will see our staging area, which has a bright red shipping container on it, as well as a wood sided outhouse/composting toilet building.
 You will also see a large blue metal building to the right of our staging area, which is the bottling plant.

 If you are using Google Maps the “Jumping Creek Water Bottling Plant” does show up, but the app will not indicate that you need to drive down the Jumping Creek Forest Service Road, so it should be used for general reference only.

 Guests, guides and staff are all responsible for their own transportation to the